readwiseio/apple-notes-readwise/README.md

    - If the folder doesn’t exist, it will be created.
 4. **Pick a sync frequency:**
    - Use the select box to pick a frequency your want your highlights to re-sync. (e.g. `Every 1 Hour`, `Every 12 Hours` etc.)
-5. **Initiate Sync:** Click the button to start the sync process.
+5. **Initiate Sync:** Click the 'Initiate Sync' button to start the sync process.
 You'll get messages on the progress of the current sync.
 6. **Success Notification:** Once completed, you’ll receive a success message.

 ---